baobaoanddavid/baobaoanddavid.github.io/content/travel.md

 ### Local Transit

 Driving a rental car or your personal vehicle is the most convenient way to get around Ithaca.
-But for those preferring public transportation, local bus services (Tompkins Consolidated Area Transi) and rideshare options are readily available to take you from your hotel to the wedding sites.
+But for those preferring public transportation, local bus services by Tompkins Consolidated Area Transit (TCAT) and rideshare options are readily available to take you from your hotel to the wedding sites.

 # Accommodations